6 Techniques To Record Video Testimonials Like a Proย

 Shoot video testimonials in 4K or higher.

 You should shoot all your video testimonials in 4K.
 This will give you more options while you are editing.
 Itโ€™s like shooting with two cameras because you can export your video in HD, which is half the size.
 You should frame your video with a wide-to-medium shot.
 That way, in post-production, you can pull in for a tight shot without losing any clarity because your output will be scaled down from 4K to HD, as illustrated below.
 However, if the image becomes blurry at HD, then youโ€™ve pulled in too much.
+Shooting in 4K also helps in creating a great customer testimonial video with more editing options.

 Cell phone video testimonials can achieve great results.